6 Fleets, 150 Points – September 2019

 Everything is being moved to the Guichuan due to her important status as the home island hoarder and the ship that could net the Cursed a bunch more gold in a short period of time.
 Besides, it seemed as if some of them were overkill on the other ships – Neptune’s Figurehead isn’t needed on the Frontier and won’t work on the Delusion due to Ex-Patriot, while the Delusion also gave away Relics because she has canceller Christian Fiore.
 Between all the stuff she’s carrying the Guichuan is nearly unshootable (Relics and Bianco’s Haulers), unsinkable (Neptune’s Figurehead), and unboardable (Ghost Ship).
 With a favorable wind, AA’s and Poseidon’s Breath, she might even be uncatchable too!
 O_O

 Here’s something I forgot about since the setup phase!
-The Maui’s Fishhook rolled a 1 coming out of the fog, smashing into a rock to lose and mast and stay lose in the fog!
+The Maui’s Fishhook rolled a 1 coming out of the fog, smashing into a rock to lose a mast and stay in the fog!
 XD

 Unbelievable!!
 Lord Mycron gives the MF another action, but she rolls a 1 again to smash into the same rock and lose another mast!
 O_O After all the misfortune that befell the Golden Cranes fleet in this game, this seems like icing on the cake for their opponents.
 They are literally just beating themselves up at this point!